Royal charter: Canada

-Eight Canadian universities and colleges were founded or reconstituted under royal charter in the 19th century, prior to confederation in 1867.
-Most Canadian universities originally established by royal charter were subsequently reincorporated by acts of legislature.
+Eight Canadian universities and colleges were founded or reconstituted under royal charters in the 19th century, prior to Confederation in 1867.
+Most Canadian universities originally established by royal charter were subsequently reincorporated by acts of the relevant parliaments.

-The University of King's College was founded in 1789 and received a royal charter in 1802 naming it, like Trinity College Dublin, "the Mother of an University" and granting it the power to award degrees.
+The University of King's College was founded in 1789 and received a royal charter in 1802, naming it, like Trinity College, Dublin, "the Mother of an University" and granting it the power to award degrees.
 The charter remains in force.

-McGill University was established under the name of McGill College in 1821 by a provincial royal charter issued by Lord Dalhousie as Governor General of British North America, which stated that the "College shall be deemed and taken to be an University" and should have the power to grant degrees.
+McGill University was established under the name of McGill College in 1821, by a provincial royal charter issued by Governor General of British North America the Earl of Dalhousie; the charter stating that the "College shall be deemed and taken to be an University" and should have the power to grant degrees.
 It was reconstituted by a royal charter issued in 1852 by Queen Victoria, which remains in force.

 The University of New Brunswick was founded in 1785 as the Academy of Liberal Arts and Sciences and received a provincial charter as the College of New Brunswick in 1800.
-In the 1820s it began giving university-level instruction and received a royal charter under the name "King's College" as a "College, with the style and privileges of an University" in 1827.
-The college was reconstituted as the University of New Brunswick by an act of legislature in 1859.
+In the 1820s, it began giving university-level instruction and received a royal charter under the name King's College as a "College, with the style and privileges of an University", in 1827.
+The college was reconstituted as the University of New Brunswick by an act of the provincial parliament in 1859.

-The University of Toronto was founded by royal charter in 1827 under the name of King's College as a "College, with the style and privileges of an University", but did not open until 1843.
-The charter was subsequently revoked and the institution replaced by the University of Toronto in 1849 under provincial legislation.
-Victoria University, a college of the University of Toronto, opened in 1832 under the name of the Upper Canada Academy giving "pre-university" classes and received a royal charter in 1836.
-In 1841 a provincial act replaced the charter, reconstituted the academy as Victoria College, and granted it degree-awarding powers.
-Another college of Toronto, Trinity College, was incorporated by an act of legislature in 1851 and received a royal charter in 1852 stating that it "shall be a University and shall have and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".
+The University of Toronto was founded by royal charter in 1827, under the name of King's College, as a "College, with the style and privileges of an University", but did not open until 1843.
+The charter was subsequently revoked and the institution replaced by the University of Toronto in 1849, under provincial legislation.
+Victoria University, a college of the University of Toronto, opened in 1832 under the name of the Upper Canada Academy, giving "pre-university" classes, and received a royal charter in 1836.
+In 1841. a provincial act replaced the charter, reconstituted the academy as Victoria College, and granted it degree-awarding powers.
+Another college of the University of Toronto, Trinity College, was incorporated by an act of the legislature in 1851 and received a royal charter in 1852, stating that it, "shall be a University and shall have and enjoy all such and the like privileges as are enjoyed by our Universities of our United Kingdom of Great Britain and Ireland".

 Queen's University was established by royal charter in 1841.
 This remains in force as the university's primary constitutional document and was last amended, through the Canadian federal parliament, in 2011.